PDAS

 - Up to 50 km reach

-Low-Cost Innovation for Civil Applications
+Cost-Effective Innovation for Civil Applications

 Our Professional Distributed Acoustic Sensing (PDAS) solution redefines infrastructure monitoring by combining high-fidelity performance with an optimized architecture tailored for the civil market.
-Unlike traditional monitoring systems, Aragon Photonics’ PDAS offers a low-cost alternative without compromising the ability to detect, locate, and classify vibrations with metric precision over tens of kilometers of standard fiber optic cable.
+Unlike traditional monitoring systems, Aragon Photonics’ PDAS offers a low-cost alternative without compromising the ability to detect, locate, and classify vibrations with meter-level precision over tens of kilometers of standard fiber optic cable.
 It is the ideal tool for smart traffic management, perimeter security, and asset protection where economic efficiency is as vital as technical rigor.

 Linear measurement